- Brothers/Daedalus/Elphinstone Itinerary (7 nights)

 It is one of the sunniest places on the planet, therefore, corals and their tiny guests thrive on an overabundance of solar energy.
 The Red Sea is the resting place of many intriguing wrecks included several WWII ships that house countless artifacts.

 What makes our Red Sea LiveAboard different:

 - 5 dives a day (Southern & St. John itinerary and 4 dives a day Brothers itinerary)

 - Free beer and wine

 - Aggressor Fleet service

-- Southern itinerary - journeys to Ras Banas sampling lush walls at reefs at Fury Shoal, Sha’ab Mansour, Sha’ab Claude and Sataya.
+- Southern/St. John itinerary - journeys to Ras Banas and St. John's Reef, Fury Shoal, Sha’ab Mansour, Sha’ab Claude and Sataya sample lush walls and reefs.
 Guests may fly into nearby Marsa Alam or Hurghada, both have direct international flights available.

 - Both island locations are in the middle of the Red Sea (9 Hours by motor yacht from the coast.)